Spatulox/APITester/README.md

 ## Features
 ### Test Execution

-	Choose which config (or a group of config) to run from multiple configuration files, allowing for organized and grouped testing scenarios.
+	- Choose which config (or a group of config) to run from multiple configuration files, allowing for organized and grouped testing scenarios.
+    - Execute config file and test endpoint in multicore/multithread (up to 4 at the same time)
-    Execute only one endpoint en the config to test it
+    - Execute only one endpoint in the config to test it
+    - Stop an execution when you want
+You can run multiple configuration at the same time, juste beware of API spamming (cause of multicore/multithread)

 ### Configuration Management